Search: 64 results

 Verse ConceptsContradictingDeath Of A Child

-And Solomon had twelve officers over all Israel, who provided victuals for the king and his household: each man his month in a year made provision.
+And Solomon had twelve superintendents over all Israel; and they provided food for the king and his household: each man his month in the year had to make provision.

 Verse ConceptsThe Number TwelveGovernorsSolomon, Life OfStoringYearsDerisionOne MonthPeople ProvidingTwelve Beings